Program of the Nano Challenges

 Products in themselves do not necessarily make people happy, but they can stimulate this.
 This can be done on three levels:

-- Pleasure: products can increase comfort, reduce discomfort and facilitate fun activities (in the short term).
+- Pleasure: Products can increase comfort, reduce discomfort and facilitate fun activities (in the short term).

-Tips for the facilitator:
+Tips for the supervisor:

 - Inform all participants of the communication protocol you will be using.